nopsys/CogNOS/README.md

 project to be tightly coupled to any particular Smalltalk dialect.
 Besides, although we are developing the project in Smalltalk, and we considered ourselves Smalltalkers, actually the fundamental ideas are language-agnostic.

+## Publications
+We are working on them.
+Nothing serious yet :).
+Hope to have news soon.

+# Documentation

 # Goals for this new version of Nopsys
 - [ ] Make Nopsys work with the new family of Open-Smalltalk VMs (Stack, Cog, Spur) and with the up to date images (Pharo, Squeak, Cuis).